ethanniser/next-typesafe-url/www/docs/src/content/docs/en/usage/search-route-params-app.md

 #### Errors

-If the zod validation fails, `withLayoutParamValidation` will throw a `ZodError`.
-Use Next's `error.tsx` to handle these thrown errors.
+If the zod validation fails, the promise for `searchParams`/`routeParams` will reject with a `ZodError`.

 ## Client Components